 D.L.
 Moody established the Northfield School for Girls in 1879 and the Mt.
 Hermon School for Boys in 1881.
 The schools merged administratively in 1973, and in 2005, they consolidated all operations to the Mt.
 Hermon campus.
 The Northfield campus became vacant and stayed that way for 12 years, with little capability to preserve the Moody legacy.

 In 2017, we were blessed when Emmitt Mitchell of National Christian Foundation Heartland (now the president of the Moody Center) negotiated to have Thomas Aquinas College from California accept three-fourths of the campus, leaving a quarter for the creation of the Moody Center.
-The part of the campus the Moody Center received included those places closest to Mr. Moody’s personal life, such as the Birthplace, the Homestead, Round Top, Martyrs Grove, and the Auditorium.
+The part of the campus the Moody Center received included those places closest to Mr. Moody’s personal life, such as the Birthplace, the Homestead, Round Top, Witness Grove, and the Auditorium.
 We set out to preserve Mr. Moody’s memory in Northfield.

 Tim Powell, together with his father Dave Powell (D.L.
 Moody’s great-grandson), suggested an important way to preserve Moody’s memory: the collection of textual archives.
 Tim and Dave visited Yale, Wheaton, Northfield Mount Hermon, and Moody Bible Institute to see if they would partner with the Moody Center.
 The goal was to preserve and make accessible letters, sermons, reports, meeting minutes, notes, and anything else bearing Moody’s signature.
 The D. L. Moody Digital Archives are now on-line and ready to serve the world!